DragonBox/u3d/LOG_RULES.md

 * __[OPTIONAL]__ `phase_end_pattern`: this patterns specifies when the phase should end.
 It is optional because a phase will also end when another one begins, as stated in II A. This is used when you know exactly when the phase has finished.
 * `rules`: contains a set of rules.
 See III for further information on rule declaration.

-## Rules
+## III - Rules

 ### A - Rule declaration

 The information contained in Unity's log can be formatted differently: it can be contained in a single line, spread on several, the lines can contain exactly what you want or be way too verbose for your liking.

-In consequence, the rule syntax is pretty loose to cover as many cases as possible, and below is describe syntax for some of archetypal rules.
+In consequence, the rule syntax is pretty loose to cover as many cases as possible, and below is describe syntax for some archetypal rules.

-They contain nonetheless two mandatory sections and a recurring one:
+They contain nonetheless two mandatory sections:

 ```json
 "rule_name": {